What does Tax-Free Childcare mean for me?

 The Family Childcare Trust has developed a Partnership Toolkit.
 Information on partnership working can also be found in the Operational Guidance.

 Childcare Choices have developed a range of communications tools to help you promote 30 hours and Tax-Free childcare to parents.
 Here you can find useful templates on leaflets, emails and posters.
-We've also developed a new local authority communications toolkit.

 Who is eligible for 30 hours?